ryancdickson/www.ccadb.org/policy.md

 ## 7. Mailshots

 From time to time, a Root Store Operator MAY use the CCADB to send information to CA Owners.
-Mailshots will be sent to at least the Primary POC(s) and the email aliases, and may also go to one or more of the other POCs; the exact recipient list is defined by the Root Store Operator sending the information.
+Mailshots will be sent to at least the Primary POC(s) and the CA Owners' email aliases, and may also go to one or more of the other POCs; the exact recipient list is defined by the Root Store Operator sending the information.

 -----